 Sudden starting up in bed as from an electric shock.
 As if a thin cord lay under the skin.
 Prostration is present as with the other Euphorbias; but Euphorbium has, in addition, periodic cramp, writer’s cramp, and convulsions with loss of consciousness.

-Most symptoms are and in the morning.
-Rest .
-Paralytic weakness in joints .
-Touch <. anxious apprehensions. and taciturnity. quietness reflective seeks quiet though with inclination to work. turning vertigo which causes falling sidelong. when standing or walking in the open air. shooting headache. as from a bruise occiput morning lying heat> by motion and cooling the head.─Screwed-in sensation in whole brain.
+Most symptoms are < at night and in the morning.
+Rest <, motion >.
+Paralytic weakness in joints < on beginning to move.
+Painfulness of coccyx, < on rising from sitting.
+Heat <; cool applications >.
+Touch <.
+Anxious apprehensions.─Seriousness and taciturnity.─Earnest quietness, reflective; seeks quiet, though with inclination to work.
+Turning vertigo, which causes falling sidelong.─Vertigo when standing or walking in the open air.─Pressive, shooting headache.─Pain, as from a bruise in occiput; < in morning; when lying; from heat; > by motion and cooling the head.─Screwed-in sensation in whole brain.

 Inflammation of the eyes, with itching and dryness of the eyelids, and of the canthi.─Chronic inflammation of the eyes.─Smarting lachrymation, and nocturnal agglutination of the eyelids.─Copious secretion of mucus in the canthi.─Opacity of the cornea.─Clouded vision.─Myopia.─Diplopia; seeing a person walk before him he imagines he sees the same man walking after him.